Why Do Seniors Sleep So Much

 Scientific Foundations of Sleep

 Sleep is regulated by two main processes: the circadian rhythm and sleep homeostasis.
 The circadian rhythm is the body's internal clock, which controls the timing of sleep and wakefulness.
 It's influenced by external cues like light and darkness.
-Sleep homeostasis is the body's drive to sleep, which increases the longer you're awake.
+So sleep homeostasis is the body's drive to sleep, which increases the longer you're awake.
 As we age, both these processes can become less efficient.
 The circadian rhythm becomes weaker, making it harder to maintain a consistent sleep schedule.
 Sleep homeostasis also weakens, meaning older adults might not feel as sleepy at night, even if they are sleep-deprived.

 Historical Context